zll17/Neural_Topic_Models/README.md

 <h4 id="Usage">4.
 Usage</h4>

-In this section, I will take the zhddline text data as example and display how to apply the WTM-GMM model on it to modeling its topics.
+In this section, I will take the zhddline text data as an example and display how to apply the WTM-GMM model on it to modeling its topics.
 You can use your own text data and follow the same steps.

 <h6 id="Preparation">4.1 Preparation</h6>

-First, prepare the text date.
+First, prepare the text data.
 One line will be taken as one document, so you need to keep one document in one line, in our example, each utterance per line.

 <p align="center">
     <img src="assets/zhddline_exp_short.png" width="640"\>